AV-98-Ingram/LeetCodeSolutions/November/Readme.md

 - My fastest solution maintains two maps.
 A map from keys to nodes and a map from counters to node lists.
 - details can be found on the comment of my solution.

+**465-Optimal_account_balancing**
+- the fundamental part that I should master: elaborate all possible groups of a list of numbers (i.e., all possible groups of size 1, of size 2, ... of size #numbers.
+Worst case complexity is O(n!)).
+- My own theory of group matching is not proved but accepted by LC.
+  And it seems faster than the simpler solution, i.e., recursively try-out all possible matches.
+I think the possible supremacy of my solution is that in general case the complexity is O((n/2)!) + O((n/2)!) as numbers are divided into positives and negatives.

 **588-In_memory_file_system**
 - not hard but quite a lot coding